Landless Workers' Movement: 1995–2005 Cardoso government

-2005 - 2010 Lula government and March for Agrarian Reform
+2005–2010 Lula government and March for Agrarian Reform

 The Lula government was seen by the MST as a leftist and therefore friendly government, so MST decided to shun occupations of public buildings in favor of actions against private landed states, in a second wave of occupations starting in 2003.
-However, the Lula government's increasingly conservative positions, including its low profile on land reform, actually somewhat less than achieved by Cardoso in his first term) impelled the movement to change its stance as early as early 2004, when it again began to occupy public buildings and Banco do Brasil agencies.
+However, the Lula government's increasingly conservative positions, including its low profile on land reform, (actually somewhat less than achieved by Cardoso in his first term) impelled the movement to change its stance as early as early 2004, when it again began to occupy public buildings and Banco do Brasil agencies.

-In June 2003, the MST occupied the R&D farm of Monsanto Company in the state of Goiás.
-On March 7, 2008, a similar action by women activists at another Monsanto facility at Santa Cruz das Palmeiras, São Paulo, destroyed a nursery and an experimental patch of genetically modified maize, slowing ongoing scientific research.
+In June 2003, the MST occupied the R&D farm of the Monsanto Company in the state of Goiás.
+On 7 March 2008, a similar action by women activists at another Monsanto facility in Santa Cruz das Palmeiras, São Paulo, destroyed a nursery and an experimental patch of genetically modified maize, slowing ongoing scientific research.
 MST said they destroyed the facility to protest government support for the extensive use of GMOs supplied by transnational corporations in agriculture.
-In 2003, Lula authorized the sale and use of GM soybeans, which led MST's Stedile to call him a "transgenic politician".
-The dominance of transnationals over Brazilian seed production was summed by the fact that the Brazilian hybrid seed industry in the early 2000s already was 82% Monsanto-owned, which the MST saw as detrimental to the development of organic agriculture in spite of the economic benefits, and enabling possible future health hazards similar to intensive use of pesticides.
+In 2003, Lula authorized the sale and use of GM soybeans, which led MST's Stedile to call him a "transgenic politician."
+The dominance of transnationals over Brazilian seed production was summed by the fact that the Brazilian hybrid seed industry in the early 2000s was already 82% Monsanto-owned, which the MST saw as detrimental to the development of organic agriculture in spite of the economic benefits, and enabling possible future health hazards similar to intensive use of pesticides.
 Stedile later called Monsanto one of the ten transnational companies that controlled virtually all international agrarian production and commodity trading.
-Similarly, in 2006 the MST occupied a research station in Paraná owned by Swiss corporation Syngenta, which had produced GMO contamination near the Iguaçu National Park.
-After a bitter confrontation over the existence of the station (which included easing of previous restrictions by the Lula government to allow Syngenta to continue GMO research), the premises were transferred to the Paraná state government and converted into an agroecology research center.
+Similarly, in 2006, the MST occupied a research station in Paraná owned by Swiss corporation Syngenta, which had produced GMO contamination near the Iguaçu National Park.
+After a bitter confrontation over the existence of the station (which included easing of previous restrictions by the Lula government to allow Syngenta to continue GMO research), the premises were transferred to the Paraná state government, and converted into an agroecology research center.